paralus/website/blog/2022-07-20-centralized-kubectl-access/index.md

 ### Importing A Cluster

-Once you are within the dashboard, you can start by creating a new project.
+Once you are within the dashboard, you can start by creating a new project or use the existing `default` project.
 Within the project, you can import a new cluster.
 You can follow the below steps to import an existing on prem cluster or any other cloud cluster:

 - Click on Import Cluster
 - In the new dialog,
-  - choose `Data Center/Edge` as the environment and `Other` as Kubernetes distribution.
+  - Choose `Data Center/Edge` as the environment and `Other` as Kubernetes distribution.
 Use this for importing a cluster from your onPrem or local host

     <img src="/img/docs/kind-import.gif" alt="Importing a local/onprem Cluster" height="70%" width="70%"/>

-  - choose `Public Cloud` as the environment and `GKE` as Kubernetes distribution
+  - Choose `Public Cloud` as the environment and `GKE` as Kubernetes distribution

     <img src="/img/docs/gke-import.gif" alt="Importing a GKE Cluster" height="70%" width="70%"/>